…. they were unschooled, ordinary men …. they had been with Jesus …. the crippled man healed standing with them – Acts 4:13,14

 — Howard Hendrick

-Here’s some free tools on the Internet that will definitely help enrich our Bible reading.
+Here’s some free tools and resources on the Internet that will definitely help enrich our Bible reading.
 What used to be many heavy volumes in libraries is now freely available on the palm of our hand, anytime, anywhere to read, verify, study, etc.